mikeberger/tmee/README.md

 **The web version is still incomplete and lacks some of the in-depth features of the desktop version.**

 **Even when completed, communities can't just take this software and run it.
 Managing a web server is not trivial.
 A local nerd will be necessary.
 See the Support section below.**

+### Design

+A lot of features are based on the desktop version.
+The desktop help is [here](https://github.com/mikeberger/tmee/desktop_help/index.html)
+The desktop help can serve as a design reference of sorts.
+A "Lite" version of the desktop version will be available at some point, just as reference code.

 ### Implementation